VictorCazanave/svg-maps/packages/romania/README.md

 ## Credits

-This map is based on the work of [simplemaps](https://simplemaps.com).
+This map is based on the work of [MapSVG](https://mapsvg.com).

-The original map is available [here](https://simplemaps.com/resources/svg-ro) under the [Free for Commercial and Personal Use](https://simplemaps.com/resources/svg-license) license.
+The original map is available [here](https://mapsvg.com/maps/romania) under the [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/) license.

 ### Changes

-* Added diacritics
+* Lowercased ids
-* Changed ids to lowercased car plates abbreviations
+* Changed București -> Bucharest
-* Added document label
+* Only the useful attributes